curievision/iOS-ARKit-App/README.md

 # Calling the API

+The code for communicating with the API is located in `ARTask/ARTask/Managers/APIManager.swift`

 The request url for obtaining a 3D model by ID is `https://dev.api.curie.io/public/products/\(id)/media?formats=usdz`

 Here `\(id)` should be replaced by the ID of the product